KDE/digikam-doc/post_processing/html_gallery.rst

 Generating HTML Using XSL Rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The template.xsl file is responsible for generating the HTML files from the :file:`gallery.xml` file.
+The :file:`template.xsl` file is responsible for generating the HTML files from the :file:`gallery.xml` file.

 It looks like this: